 Volunteer opportunities are available through the many programs and services The Salvation Army and the Kroc Center offer to the community.
-Some of these opportunities include: answering phones in the office, clerical assistance, helping as a Thrift Store attendant, and stocking shelves in the Food Pantry.
+Some of these opportunities include: answering office phones, clerical assistance, helping as a Family Store attendant, and stocking shelves in our Food Pantry.

 Other volunteers needed include: Christmas application processor, Christmas Toy Town assembler, bell ringer, Angel Tree table helper at the Quincy Mall, Emergency Disaster Team member, custodial helper, and drivers for programs.
 These are just a few of the many volunteer opportunities available through The Salvation Army.